sayani-sindu/PrepInsta-Internship/README.md

 # Week-1:
 A Dynamic Dashboard in "Google Spreadsheets"
+This Dashboard teels about Car Buyers, and the difference between the trends of married and single people, and also female and male.
 #### The link to access the Dataset,Calculations and Dashboard is: https://docs.google.com/spreadsheets/d/1COos1CdGblaTFe-SMSM-fvUm5oxVmWuAJDOGCxZQFVI/edit?usp=sharing

 # Week-2: